terjekv/github-authorized-keys/contrib/README.md

   This policy allows github-authorized-keys to be executed by systemd while located in /usr/local/sbin.

 For default installations on SELinux systems, the first is required.
 You can avoid the latter if you install github-authorized-keys to /usr/sbin instead of /usr/local/sbin.
+However, this will require a number of manual steps to get the service file set up correctly.